-Kalasatama, located in the eastern part of the Helsinki central area, will provide homes for 21,000 residents and offer 8,000 jobs by the early 2030s.
+Kalasatama, located in the eastern part of the Helsinki central area, will provide homes for 25,000 residents and offer 10,000 jobs by the end of 2030s.

 It will be a lively district, offering both rental and owner-occupied apartments, as well as housing for students and seniors.
 The key idea of the planning is to create a compact city milieu situated close to maritime nature, with many apartments enjoying a spectacular view over the beautiful archipelago.